leandromonaco/Documentation/coding-exercise.md

-# Goal
+# Objective

-See your natural approach to coding, finding solutions, and collaborating with other engineers.
+Assess your natural approach to coding and applying best engineering practices.

 # Pre-Requisites